 - A potential supervisor must review and approve

-- Submit your applicaton through the online PAC system.
+- Submit your applicaton through the online application system.

 Contact the College, School or Division relevant to the programme you're interested in to find out whether a member of the academic staff is available to supervise your research.

 Adult Learning and Professional Development Courses for International Students

 Application forms are available from the Centre for Adult Learning and Professional Development, the Admissions Office or are included as part of the programme brochure.

 Closing dates for applications are usually mid to late June but the actual closing date for each programme differs.
 Check the date specified on your application form.

 Return your application form to the Admissions Office unless your course specifies another return address.

 If you are interested in attending one of NUI Galway's International Summer Schools, please apply online at:www.nuigalway.ie/international-summer-school/apply/

 Further information is available on the International Summer School website at: http://www.nuigalway.ie/international-summer-school/ or from:

 We'll let you know everything you need to do to apply no matter.